-Wordshark has very much been designed to help students with dyslexia.
-It includes carefully designed games, structured lists, a phonic approach and provides the ‘overlearning’ that is often needed.
+Wordshark has been designed to help students with dyslexia.
+It includes carefully thought-through games, structured lists, and a phonic approach.
+It provides the ‘overlearning’ that is often needed.

 The program is also excellent for children with other special educational needs including ADHD, ASD, dyspraxia and for catch-up students.

-- Over 60 games provide incentives and rewards – perfect for reluctant learners and those with a short attention span.
+- Exciting games and continual encouragement provides more than enough incentive – perfect for reluctant learners and those with a short attention span.

 - Highly adaptable – multiple options and settings meet every need – eg slowing down games to allow more thinking time or changing the background colours to make words easier to read.